taslimansari/taslimansari/README.md

 I'm a Full Stack Developer passionate about building modern, scalable, and user-friendly applications.

-I enjoy working across the entire development stack—from designing responsive interfaces to building REST APIs, managing databases, deploying applications to the cloud, and optimizing performance.
+I enjoy working across the entire development stack-from designing responsive interfaces to building REST APIs, managing databases, deploying applications to the cloud, and optimizing performance.

 Currently, I'm focused on: